opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ## Throughput and latency

-At the end of each test, OSB produces a table that summarizes the following
+At the end of each test, OSB produces a table that summarizes the following:

 - [Service time](#service-time)
 - Throughput